+- Not a viable scheme Not a viable scriente The group may advise on the suitable selection of a Project Manager to manage the scheme.
 Where funding has been approved, this group will ensure that No tender process will commence unless the specification is affordable within the budget that has been approved.
-For example, the specification indicates a cost of \pounds 1.5 million, however the budget provision is set at £1.3 million Additionally, the tender process will not commence until the Internal Project Manager has checked and approved the design specification.
-Part of this arrangement will also be the monitoring of current capital schemes and reporting to the CAMAC on an exception basis and receiving advice and guidance where required.
-Where disputes on project arrangements are identified, this group will facilitate their resolution through escalation to the CAMAC and to the Senior Responsible Officers Group.
+For example, the specification indicates a cost of £1.5 million, however the budget provision is set at £1.3 million Additionally, the tender process will not commence until the Internal Project Manager has checked and approved the design specification.
+The group will review excessive variations to the project and respective requests for change.
+Part of this arrangement will also be the monitoring of current capital schemes and reporting to the AMAC on an exception basis and receiving advice and guidance where required.
+Where disputes on project arrangements are identified, this group will facilitate their resolution through escalation to the AMAC Programme Board and to the Corporate Management Team.
 Programme Manager The person with responsibility for ensuring the delivery of the programme on a day to day basis.
-The programme manager will receive the capital funding bid papers and will submit them to the programme sub-group for review.
-Receives an aggregated monitoringreport (project status information collected from project managers) via Finance for review and discussion by the CAMAC.
+Co-ordinate projects and interdependencies and ensure delivery of projects on time, to quality and budget Support project managers and resolve risks Manage communications with stakeholders and ensure integrity of governance arrangements; To be accountable to the Board for the development of the work of the Board and implementation of the work programme, primarily work between meetings.
+Programme Administrator The person with responsibility for ensuring the collation and presentation of Project documents to both the Capital Programme Management Group and to the Asset Management and Capital Programme Board once approved by the Programme Manager.
+Responsible to maintaining the Gateway Register and holding a copy of approved Project Documents Project Board A temporary, flexible organisation created to co-ordinate, direct and oversee the completion of a project against the agreed business case.
+This governance group is responsible for providing the project sponsor with support, advice and technical input.
+Approves the appointment and defines the objectives and the responsibilities of the Project Manager.